Jonathan2251/lbd/source/gpu.rst

        **if blending is enabled, the fragment’s color will be combined with the pixel’s current color to generate a new color that is written into the framebuffer.**
+   * - Compute shading stage
+     - **Compute shader:** may be applied in any stage.
+       This is not part of the graphical pipeline like the stages above, but stands on its own as the only stage in a program.
+A compute shader processes generic work items, driven by an application-chosen range, rather than by graphical inputs like vertices and fragments.
+       Compute shaders can process buffers created and consumed by other shader programs in your application.
+       This includes framebuffer post-processing effects or really anything you want.
+Compute shaders are described in Chapter 12 of Red Book, “Compute Shaders” [#redbook-p36]_.

 - Tessellation Shading:
   The core problem that Tessellation deals with is the static nature of 3D models